Lawrence G. Murphy’s Land Purchases — The Empire Before the War

 watch the video.

 These records tell a story of credit, collateral, and consolidation — the paper trail behind the conflict.
-If you want to understand how land records shaped the struggle between Murphy, Dolan, Catron, McSween, and others, this is the essential first step.
+If you want to understand how land records shaped the struggle between Murphy, Dolan, Catron, McSween, and others.
+This is the essential first step.

 In the end, Lawrence G. Murphy’s empire was not defined by bullets, but by paper.
 Every deed, every lien, every contract pulled men into his orbit — until those same records became the evidence of his downfall.
 By the time the shooting started, the foundation of the Lincoln County War had already been laid in ink.